Facts About Age-Related Macular Degeneration

 What is AMD?

-The macula is made up of millions of light-sensing cells that provide sharp, detailed central vision.
+The macula is made up of millions of light-sensing cells that provide sharp, central vision.
 It is the most sensitive part of the retina, which is located at the back of the eye.
-The retina quickly turns light into electrical signals and then sends these electrical signals to the brain through the optic nerve.
-Next, the brain translates the electrical signals into images we see.
-If the macula is damaged, fine points in these images are not clear.
-The picture is there, but the fine points are lost.
+The retina turns light into electrical signals and then sends these electrical signals through the optic nerve to the brain, where they are translated into the images we see.
+When the macula is damaged, the center of your field of view may appear blurry, distorted, or dark.

 Who is at risk?